ultraq/array-utils/README.md

  - **start**: The value to start at, the first item in the returned array.
  - **end**: The value to end with, the last item in the returned array.
  - **step**: The increment/gap between values, defaults to 1.

+### remove(array, predicate)

+Remove and return the first item from `array` that matches the predicate function.

+ - **array**: The array to search and remove an item from
+ - **predicate**: Function to test each item of the array with.
+If it returns a truthy value for the item, then that item is removed and returned.